- When do I have to use FIPPA to get information?

 Oral requests are accepted from applicants with limited ability to read and write English or French or with a disability that prevents them completing a written request.

 Send your application to the public body that you think has the records you want to see.
-For example, if you are a client of a program administered by Tourism, Culture, Heritage, Sport and Consumer Protection and you would like to view your file, send your FIPPA application to the Access and Privacy Coordinator at Tourism, Culture, Heritage, Sport and Consumer Protection.
+For example, if you are a client of a program administered by Sport, Culture and Heritage and you would like to view your file, send your FIPPA application to the Access and Privacy Coordinator at Sport, Culture and Heritage.

 For the addresses of the public bodies that are under FIPPA, consult where to send your application.